Internal DLA on Sierpinski gasket graphs: IDLA on Sierpinski gasket graphs

 but the summands in $L$ are not identically distributed and not independent, since after each walk exits the IDLA cluster, the shape of the cluster is modified.
 Thus $\mathbb{E}[L]$ is hard to determine, but a good upper bound for it would suffice.
 Note that only those walks that exit the IDLA cluster inside the ball $B_o(n)$ contribute to $L$, and for each $y\in B_o(n)$ there is at most one index $i$ for which $X^i(\sigma^i)=y$.
 Then the walks started at $y$ that hit $z$ after leaving the ball $B_o(n)$ are independent.
 So in order to get rid of the dependence of the summands in $L$, we enlarge the index to all $y\in B_o(n)$, start a random walk at $y$, and look if this walk visits $z$ before leaving $B_o(n)$.
 That is, if we let

 where the indicators $\mathbf{1}^y$ correspond to independent random walks starting at $y$, we have that $L\leq \tilde{L}$ and

 The next step is to use a large deviation result in order to bound the sum of a large number of independent random variables, but we need to know more about $\mathbb{E}[M]$, $\mathbb{E}[\tilde{L}]$, and the relationship between them.
+Using equation \eqref{eq:st_gr_fc} together with the symmetry of the stopped Green function, we have